sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=-ML4YWkC6to&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

+### 1. Overview of Overnight Trading Strategy

+- **Definition**: Overnight trading involves holding positions from the close until the open or close of the next trading day, maximizing investment over 24 hours.
-The trading strategy involves overnight trading on the SPY ETF, which tracks the S&P 500.
-Here's a concise summary:
+- **Focus**: The strategy is applied to SPY, an ETF that tracks the S&P 500.

-1. **Entry Signal**:
+### 2. Trading Rules

-   - Buy at the close if today is the third consecutive lower close.
+- **Entry Signal**: Buy if today’s close is the third lower close in a row.

-2. **Exit Signal**:
-   - Sell at the open of the next trading day.
+- **Exit Signal**: Sell at the open of the next trading day.

-3. **Performance Metrics** (from 1993 to present):
+- **Objective**: To capitalize on short-term price movements during overnight hours.

+### 3. Backtest Performance (1993–Present)

-   - Total Trades: 643
+- **Total Trades**: 643
-   - Average Gain Per Trade: 0.13%
+- **Average Gain per Trade**: $0.13 (with SPY trading at $400, this translates to significant returns)
-   - Win Rate: 65%
+- **Win Rate**: 65%
-   - Maximum Drawdown: 8%
+- **Maximum Drawdown**: 8%

-4. **Improvement Option**:
+### 4. Strategy Variations and Improvements

-   - Exit at the close instead of the open, resulting in:
+- **Alternative Exit Point**: Exiting at the close instead of the open increases average gain per trade to $0.24 but reduces win rate to 60% and doubles maximum drawdown to 17%.
-     - Higher average gain (0.24% vs. 0.13%)
-     - Lower win rate (60% vs. 65%)
-     - Double the maximum drawdown (17% vs. 8%)

-5. **Considerations**:
-   - The strategy can generate significant returns given SPY's price level.
-   - A variant with higher average gain (0.35%) exists but involves fewer trades.
+- **Variant Used by Authors**: A modified version with an average gain of $0.35 per trade, though it results in fewer trades.

-For more details or code, visit their website.
+### 5. Practical Considerations

+- **Feasibility**: The strategy is deemed tradable despite the small average gains, especially when accounting for slippage and commissions.
+- **Offsetting Costs**: With SPY trading at $400, the strategy effectively offsets transaction costs.

+### 6. Conclusions

+- **Tradeability**: Overnight strategies like this are viable for traders looking to capitalize on short-term market movements.
+- **Transparency**: The article encourages interested traders to visit their website for more details or similar strategies.

+### 7. Call-to-Action

+- **Engagement**: Request viewers to like and subscribe for more content, indicating a commitment to providing valuable trading insights.

+This structured approach ensures clarity and objectivity, aligning with the original content while avoiding personal opinions or extrapolations.
 </details>

 <details>